soorajraju5/OrbitLearn/README.md

 ## 📄 License

-This project was developed as part of the **Kaggle AI Agents: Intensive Vibe Coding Capstone Project**.
+This project is licensed under the Apache License 2.0.

+See the LICENSE file for details.

+Copyright © 2026 Sooraj Raju (GitHub: soorajraju5)
 ````